 Your grand opening should be a significant event, so invest some time in planning it.
 Keep in mind that it's best organised for a couple of weeks after you have actually started to trade, as by then you will have sorted out any teething problems.

 Now is the time to build trust and a closer relationship with all of your soon-to-be customers, so make sure you let them know when the official opening will be, well in advance.
 Useful tactics include flyers, posters, bulletins in local newsletters, a news release to the local press, not to mention setting up your social media pages (Facebook and Instagram grow audiences fastest) and reaching local individuals and interest groups online.
 It's a great idea to decorate the outside of the premises with bright, visually appealing marketing materials too, as this will attract passers-by.

-When planning the event itself, consider your budget, any speeches to be given or people to be publicly thanked, and your special activities - would any suppliers like to give tastings, or cooking demonstrations?
+When planning the event itself, consider your budget, any speeches to be given or people to be publicly thanked.
 You may also want to invite your local MP or a local celebrity to cut a ribbon and officially open the business.
-You will also want to record the day's events so think about photography and press - are there any food bloggers or local newspapers that you would like to invite?